VerdeCircle/verde-auth-jwt/readme.md

 2. npm i -g node-gyp
 3. npm i -g --production windows-build-tools
 4. npm i bcrypt --save
+5. Remember to enable Real-time protection in Windoze Defender

 If you want to switch to bcryptjs and lose the speed, that's fine too.